Fidelity vs Schwab Comparison

 Third, It’s Desktop Software

-quotes, integrated option strategies, and direct-access routing.
+quotes, built-in option strategies, and direct-access routing.

 Winner: Tie